Jennifer Cornish

 Research student supervision

-I supervise honours, Clinical Masters (Neuropsychology), Masters of Research and PhD candidates studying the impact of drug abuse on mental health for pharmacotherapeutic discovery.
+I supervise honours, Clinical Masters (Neuropsychology), Masters of Research and PhD candidates studying the impact of novel or established pharmacotherapies on mental health and wellbeing.

 Teaching